Limboid/old_website/index.md

 Being constructed with a bipedal endoskeleton, actuated by [hydraulic aritificial muscles](https://en.wikipedia.org/wiki/Pneumatic_artificial_muscles#Hydraulic_operation), with a deformable surface in the form of a human, the limboid machine physically resembles the human body.
 Its skeletal muscles provide an actuation force standing up to the demands of many human occupations and internal batteries maintaining athletic endurance for up to one hour disconnected from external power sources.
 In addition, its computing machine can host a control system exhibiting superhuman attention, short term, and long term memory.

-Despite its superficial imitation however, the limboid grossly fails to compare to the human in highly complicated tasks.
+Despite its superficial imitation however, the limboid grossly fails to measure up to human reasoning in highly complicated tasks.
 Humans generally exceed it in critical thinking tasks.
-The limboid's touch sensors, cameras, and microphones are significantly poorer than average human senses of touch, hearing, and sight, and it does not have any sense of taste or smell.
+The limboid's touch sensors, cameras, and microphones are of significantly poorer quality than average human senses of touch, hearing, and sight, and it does not have any sense of taste or smell.
 The limboid is not a substitute for a human companion, and does not furnish proof of human-emergant evolution.

 ## An Independant Machine Directed by its own General Purpose Artificial Intelligence